K-Veschgini/jsonjet/docs/jet/statements/unsubscribe.md

 ## Description

-The `unsubscribe` statement stops a subscription to a stream using the subscription ID that was returned when the subscription was created.
+This statement ends a subscription using the ID returned during subscription creation.
+Once terminated, the subscription stops receiving data and the ID becomes invalid.

 ## Parameters